Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_cortex/cortex.md

 ## Overview
 Duration: 5

-In this quickstart, we will be utilizing the population gathered by the US Census Bureau.
+In this quickstart, we will be utilizing population data gathered by the US Census Bureau.
 This dataset will be used to forecast population growth of various countries.
-The forecasting model we will use is the Cortex Forecast function.
+For the forecasting model we will use is the Cortex Forecast function.

 ### Prerequisites
 - Familiarity with basic Python and SQL